subZHS/CL-Detector/L-Extractor/README.md

 ### Introduction

 This part implements the deriving strategies to derive constraints from library code.
-We designed our own source code rules mining scheme based on *javaparser*(https://github.com/javaparser/javaparser), and also did some processing on the content of Javadoc to help to locate the rules .
+We designed our constraint deriving strategies based on *javaparser*(https://github.com/javaparser/javaparser), and also did some processing on the content of Javadoc to help to locate the constraints.

 The start function is